I'm just going through some last-minute things here.

 You deal with them as they are in reality and not as you wish they would be.

-But again, there's a lot about her that we don't know, and I tr trust me on this, the Democrats are going to be out digging up whatever they can, because they don't know anything about her either.
+And trust me on this, the Democrats are going to be out digging up whatever they can because they don't know anything about her either.

-And they're going to be worried the same thing that I've just told you, that this is a stealth nominee designed to accomplish exactly what the President wants without anybody knowing who she is.
+And they're going to be worried, the same thing that I've just told you, that this is a stealth nominee designed to accomplish exactly what the president wants without anybody knowing who she is.

-And when they find out she's an evangelical Christian, when she finds out uh they find out she's a biblical literalist, they are going to panic.
+And when they find out she's an evangelical Christian, when she finds out, they find out she's a biblical literalist, they are going to panic because that will mean something substantively to them.

 It will scare them, and they will react accordingly.

-They also have their fundraising to do, so despite what you've heard Harry Reed say about how much he loves Harriet Myers, how great she was to work with, and uh some of the other Democrats, they still have their fundraising to do, and they still have their Ralph Mises and uh uh uh Nan Ahrens and uh all these activist leaders to keep happy out there,
+So despite what you've heard Harry Reid say about how much he loves Harriet Myers, how great she was to work with, and some of the other Democrats, they still have their fundraising to do, and they still have their Ralph Nises and Nan Aarons and all these activist leaders to keep happy out there.

 There's all kinds of stuff out there besides this.

-So if you sit tight, we'll come back, phone calls next, and we'll roll on from there.
+Phone calls next, and we'll roll on from there.

-Before we go back to the phone, some audio soundbites, just for contrast and just to illustrate uh some differences.
+Before we go back to the phone, some audio soundbites, just for contrast and just to illustrate some differences.

 Stephen Breyer, a sitting U.S. Supreme Court justice, appeared on a Sunday television show.

-I I find that that by itself uh fascinating.
+I find that by itself fascinating.

 This isn't done.